 Honey is about 53% fructose but is entirely natural in its raw form and can have many health benefits when used in moderation.

 Stevia is a highly sweet herb, which is safe if in its natural form.
 The problem is food manufacturers use fillers in many stevia products.
 Opt for a natural brand such as NuNaturals or Sweet Leaf.
-Personally, I experience the same reactions from stevia as others from sugar alcohols, which do not have adverse effects for me.
+I experience the same reactions from stevia as others from sugar alcohols, which I do not experience adverse effects for me.

-Two of the “simple sugars” mentioned above (dextrose and glucose) are absorbed straight from the bloodstream and can therefore provide quick bursts of energy.
+Two “simple sugars” (dextrose and glucose) are absorbed in the bloodstream and can therefore provide quick bursts of energy.
 Nearly every cell in the human body utilizes glucose for energy, making this beneficial and often even essential.